 Step 2 – Install Solr on Ubuntu

 Now download the required Solr version from its official site or mirrors.
-Or simply use the following command to download Apache Solr 8.5.2.
+Or simply use the following command to download Apache Solr 8.9.0 on your system.

 Then, extract Apache Solr service installer script from the downloaded Solr archive file.
 Run the installer followed by the archive file as below: